CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/50.Performing Migrations/default.md

 6. If the Warm and Cold Migration type has been chosen, select the target resources on the cloud where the virtual machine will be migrated

+    * Select the Vapp and storage profile
 ![alt_text](images-vcd/image-0.png?classes=content-img "image_tooltip")

 7. If the Warm and Cold Migration type has been selected, map the network for the VM

-    * Select the Vapp and storage profile
+     * Choose the Static IP or DHCP which ever is required.
 ![alt_text](images-vcd/image-1.png?classes=content-img "image_tooltip")
 ![alt_text](images-vcd/image-2.png?classes=content-img "image_tooltip")